shynxe/Produktif/README.md

 You can learn more about the animation library used for the effects at [Framer Motion](https://www.framer.com/docs/).

-To see more awesome projects, check out [my GitHub profile](https://github.com/shynxe).
+To see this awesome project in action, check out the [Produktif Website](https://produktive.netlify.app/).